geosolutions-it/doc-geonode/005_dev_workshop/002_django_overview/getting_started_w_django.rst

 Authentication
 ==============

-Django comes with a full-featured and secure authentication system.
+Django supports a full-featured and secure authentication system.
 It handles user accounts, groups, permissions and cookie-based user sessions.

-This lets you easily build sites that let users to create accounts and safely log in/out.
+.. note:: The following examples are taken from the official Django documentation for the sole purpose of introducing the general concepts.

 .. code-block:: python
     :linenos: